JehuSilva/flask-docker-api/README.md

 Once your application is running, you can find some example how you can use the api in the [examples folder](examples/).
 Got to the [folder](examples/) and run the following commands:

-1. Set the environment variable `HOST` to `http://localhost:5000/` if you are running the application locally.
-Otherwise, set the environment variable `HOST` to the public DNS record of the instance.
+1. Set the environment variable `APP_HOST` to `http://localhost:5000/` if you are running the application locally.
+Otherwise, set the environment variable `APP_HOST` to the public DNS record of the instance.
 ```bash
 export APP_HOST="http://localhost:5000/"
 ```